fusion-jena/linted-data/documentation/adding_new_validators.md

 The `main`-method is contained in `LintedData`.
 Within this class the command-line arguments are processed and a new instance of `Runner` is created.
+The checks are only executed, when the file can be parsed successfully, else the program stops.
 `Runner` executes the selected checks and stores the result to the destination file.
 When a new validator is added, it must be added to the method `Runner.createAllChecks`, there are no further changes needed.